edmondburnett/vael-resources/admin.md

 Then, to merge in straight from main:

 - `git fetch upstream`
-- `git merge upstream/main main` and fix any conflicts
+- `git merge upstream/main main`
+- Fix any merge conflicts.

 To merge from a specific release tag: